-|Countries eligible for Visa-exempt entry:||
+|Foreign nationals eligible for visa-exempt entry:||

-The nationals of the following countries are eligible for the visa exemption program, which permits a duration of stay up to 90 days: Andorra, Australia (Effective from January 1, 2015 to June 30, 2016), Austria, Belgium, Bulgaria, Canada, Chile (diplomatic, official/service passports excluded), Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Japan, Republic of Korea, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, the Netherlands, New Zealand, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland, U.K., U.S.A. and Vatican City State.
+1. Nationals of the following countries are eligible for the visa exemption program, with a duration of stay of up to 90 days: Andorra, Australia (effective from January 1, 2015, to December 31, 2016), Austria, Belgium, Bulgaria, Canada, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Japan, Republic of Korea, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, the Netherlands, New Zealand, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland, UK, USA, Vatican City State.

-|Requirements:||1. a passport with validity of at least six months upon entry .
+1. passport with remaining validity of at least six months as of the date of entry

-‧US passport( including emergency passport) holders with their passports valid for the period of intended stay are eligible for visa-exempt entry.
+‧US passport holders—including those holding emergency passports—whose passport is valid for the intended period of stay are eligible for visa-exempt entry.

 |Duration of stay:||

 1. The duration of stay starts from the day after arrival and is not extendable.
 Foreign visitors must depart by the end of the said duration.
 Please click here for information on penalties for overstay.

 2. Visa-exempt entry cannot be converted to visa-based stay, unless any of the following applies: